Distribution board: Legacy fuseboxes

 A small number of pre-1950 fuseboxes are still in service.
 These should be treated with caution because exposed live parts are common on these boxes.
 The installations they supply will not meet modern standards for electrical safety.
 Another characteristic of very old installations is that there may be two fuses for each circuit; one on the live and one on the neutral.
 In rare instances, old ring circuits may be encountered with no fewer than 4 15 A fuses per ring, one on each of L and N, and this duplicated for each of the two feeds for the ring.

 Manufacturer differences

-Most of the time, the panels and the breakers inserted inside them must be by the same manufacturer.
-Each manufacturer has one or more "systems", or kinds of breaker panels, that will only accept breakers of that type.
-In Europe, this is still the case, despite the adoption of a standard DIN rail for mounting and a standard cut-out shape, as the positions of the busbar connections are not standardized.